NicoOosterwijk/harvester-modules/README.md

 ```
 module "harvester_image" {
   source     = "github.com/nicooosterwijk/harvester-modules/images"
-  name       = "k3os"              // or whatever you want
+  name       = "k3os"              // or whatever you like
-  namespace  = "harvester-public"  // the namespace in Harvester
+  namespace  = "harvester-public"  // the namespace in harvester
-  kubeconfig = "harvester.yaml"    // your kubeconfig file
+  kubeconfig = "harvester.yaml"    // the kubeconfig file for your harvester cluster

   display_name = "k3os"            // display name
   source_type  = "download"        // this must be either "download" or "export-from-volume"